kirilinko/Autofilter_ChekerJs/README.md

 Bootstrap 3.4 | show

 # :computer: Demo and download
-See the demostration and download ChekerJs
+See the demostration and download ChekerJs to https://chekerjs.herokuapp.com/